apache/trafficserver/doc/developer-guide/api/functions/TSPluginDSOReloadEnable.en.rst

 TSPluginDSOReloadEnable
 *************************

-Control whether this plugin will take part in the remap dynamic reload preocess (remap.config)
+Control whether this plugin will take part in the remap dynamic reload process (remap.config)

 Synopsis
 ========